 The Department of Electrical and Computer Engineering offers both thesis and non-thesis options for the master's degree.
-All work counted to the master's degree must be completed within 5 years immediately following the admission.
-The program provides a broad and multidisciplinary education, followed by in-depth studies in the areas of interest.
+The program provides a broad and multidisciplinary education, followed by in- depth studies of areas of interest.
+All work counted for the master's degree must be completed during the 5 years immediately following the date of admission.